Created: Dec 05, 2019 | Updated: Jan 12, 2020 | Document Version: 0.3

 No additional configuration is required.
 Restart netdata and head over to the Dashboard to evaluate setup.

 Up until this point, netdata has been setup to save data for 1 week in the Master Node and for 1 day in the slave Node.

 Remember that the slave’s database is been replicated to the Master Node, with retention period of 1 week.

 To enable long-term historic data we will be using the backends functionality of netdata.
 According to the requirements, we will be using Prometheus to grab data from the Master Node and save it in a time-series long term database.

-In essence, we will point Prometheus to netdata in order to fetch data and Grafana to Prometheus in order to visualise them.
+In essence, we will point Prometheus to netdata in order to fetch data and Grafana to Prometheus in order to visualize them.

 We will set the Prometheus sampling at 3m, since for historic data 1s accuracy is not required.

 We will be installing Prometheus on the machine where the Netdata Master Node runs.